 The following are the two easier ways to circulate pool water without using a pump.

 This method is suitable for an above the ground pool.
 A siphoning hose is a flexible tube made of soft plastic.
 The hose is open on both ends and can be fitted to a garden hose to extend its length.
 A siphoning hose of desirable length is the only requirement for this method of pool water circulation.
 It is worth noting that a bigger hose drains water faster than a smaller hose of the same length.

 Once you have determined the right length of the hose, insert one end to the above the ground pool.
 Connect the other end of the hose to a tap.
 Open the tap and let water flow into the tube up emptying into the pool.
 Close the tap and quickly remove the garden hose while pointing it down to the ground.
 This will allow water to flow from the pool to the ground, completing the siphoning process.
 Rest as you wait for the siphoning hose to empty the pool.

 The siphoning hose drains the pool water as an alternative to a pump.
 Once the pool is empty, open the inlet valve to allow the flow of freshwater.
 For an inflatable kiddie’s pool, you can repeat this process twice or thrice for proper circulation.
 However, this method of circulating water without a pump is time-consuming.

-You may explore 5 Best Summer Waves Pool Reviews of 2020
+You may explore 5 Best Summer Waves Pool Reviews